berthoogsteyns/vigillant-carnival-test/backend/README.md

 ### Caveats:

--   I ended up committing the shopify credentials accidentally, so they're still in the git history(Not best practice!)
+-   I accidentally committed the shopify credentials, so they're still in the git history(Not best practice!)

 For this exercise you will be integrating the shopify api into one of our api endpoints.